renaldy23/Project-Learning-Management-System/README.md

 * [Git](https://git-scm.com/)

 ### Installations
-Installation step to use this project in your machine
+Step by step to install this project on your machine

 Clone this repo
 ```